The Church of Jesus Christ of Latter-day Saints in South Korea

 Translation of the Book of Mormon was a lengthy process that commenced in the 1950s, however translators had a difficult time finishing the project.
 Kim Jo Hik aided translation throughout the process, but the translation was completed by Han In Sang and published on March 29, 1967.
 A re-translation of the Book of Mormon was completed in 2005.

-As of 2021, the LDS Church reported 88,603 members in 100 congregations in South Korea, making it the third largest body of LDS Church members in Asia behind the Philippines and Japan.
+As of 2021, the church reported 88,603 members in 100 congregations in South Korea, making it the third largest body of Latter-day Saints in Asia behind the Philippines and Japan.